Grace Pilot Project in Columbia

 -

 MDE's process evaluates the air quality impacts associated with the project.
-As part of its evaluation, MDE reviews the technical information contained in the permit application and will only approve the application if it determines the estimated emissions from the project will not cause a violation of any applicable air quality standard and will not have an adverse effect on public health.
+As part of its evaluation, MDE reviewed the technical information contained in the permit application and approved the application after determining the estimated emissions from the project will not cause a violation of any applicable air quality standard and will not have an adverse effect on public health.

-Moreover, in all our research activity, Grace follows industry best practices and the guidelines of the American Chemical Council (ACC) Responsible Care program.
+Moreover, Grace follows industry best practices and the guidelines of the American Chemical Council (ACC) Responsible Care program.
 We have well-established safety processes and protocols at our site and work closely with our employees, contractors and appropriate local authorities – including MDE and Howard County Fire & Rescue – to ensure the safety of our 600 on-site employees and the surrounding community.

 -

-The pilot plant project will have no impact on the health or wellbeing of our local community or the employees who work at the facility every day.
+The pilot plant project will not impact the health or wellbeing of our local community or the employees who work at the facility every day.

 -